LongNet: Scaling Transformers to 1B Tokens with Dilated Attention

 Long Context Importance

 Let’s start with the importance of long context.
-Modeling long sequences has become a critical demand in the era of large language models and there are many reasons for that, but as an example of why it is important, say we have a LongNet model that can process a huge input sequence, then we can feed it with books as inputs or a stack of books on the same topic and get a summary on a topic that takes into account many different information sources at once.
-Another intriguing example is being able to provide the entire internet as a sequence and have the model provide insights with this context.
+Modeling long sequences has become a critical demand in the era of large language models.
+There are many reasons for that, but as an example, say we have a LongNet model that can process a huge input sequence, then we can feed it with books as inputs or a stack of books on the same topic and get a summary on a topic that takes into account many different information sources at once.
+Another example is feeding a huge chunk from internet as a sequence and have the model provide insights.

 Examples for what is possible with long context